acidburn0zzz/orgs-docs/managing-billing.md

 - A new Organization is created on March 22.
 - The current bill is $7 as there is only one user: the Owner/creator.
-- The owner waits a few days and decides to add two more Members.
+- The Owner waits a few days and decides to add two more Members.

 In this situation, billing would happen as follows: